 - Feels too badly to remain at school

 If your child has any of the above symptoms prior to coming to school, please keep the child at home.
 A child must be free of fever for 24 hours before returning to school.
 Medicating your child with Acetaminophen, Tylenol, Ibuprofen, or Motrin does not constitute being fever-free.
 A child with a suspected conjunctivitis (pink-eye) should be kept at home and will have to be evaluated by a doctor before returning to school.
 If the doctor confirms the child has conjunctivitis, the child will have to be on an antibiotic eye drop for 24 hours before returning to school.
 We can allow your child to rest at school, but only until arrangements can be made for them to go home.

 If your child has been diagnosed with any chronic health condition, please inform the nurse.
 This includes: asthma, seizures, migraines, anaphylaxis (severe allergic reaction), diabetes, heart or lung abnormalities, arthritis, ADHD/ADD, or any disease of concern.
 Please keep all medical information updated throughout the school year and notify the school if any of your emergency contact numbers change.

 To enter school: State Law requires new entrants to provide an immunization record or a signed exemption.
-These are the required immunizations:

 VISION & HEARING